Bernardo (footballer, born 1995): Loan to Red Bull Salzburg

 On 19 January 2021, Bernardo returned to Red Bull Salzburg on a loan until the end of the season.
 5 days later he made his return to action for Salzburg coming on as a substitute in the 61st minute in a 2–0 away win at SCR Altach, in what also happened to be his 100th league appearance of his career.
 On 27 January, Bernardo made his first start on his return in his second appearance starting in a 3–0 home victory over SV Ried, going off injured in the 61st minute after being caught up in a rumble.
 He returned to action on 13 March, coming on as a substitute in a 3–1 home victory over Admira.
 On 1 May Bernardo came on as a 77th minute substitute replacing Zlatko Junuzović in the 2020–21 Austrian Cup Final, coming on 2–0 up over LASK, eventually winning the final 3–0 with an 88th minute goal scored by Enock Mwepu.
 This Bernardo's second Austrian Cup title with the club after winning the 2015–16 competition where he played whole match of that final.
-Bernardo scored his first goal since his return on the 22 May, the last game of the season, as the already confirmed champions thrashed WSG Wattens 4–0 at home, with the return of fans in the game described by the Salzburg website as a 'Title Party.'
+Bernardo scored his first goal since his return on 22 May, the last game of the season, as the already confirmed champions thrashed WSG Wattens 4–0 at home, with the return of fans in the game described by the Salzburg website as a 'Title Party.'